 If you are an employer in Oklahoma City with laptops you aren’t using, now is the perfect time to donate them.
-From May 1-31, a campaign led by the Inasmuch Foundation, the Oklahoma City Branch of the Federal Reserve Bank of Kansas City and a computer refurbishing company makes it safe, easy and free to donate.
+A campaign led by the Inasmuch Foundation, the Oklahoma City Branch of the Federal Reserve Bank of Kansas City and a computer refurbishing company makes it safe, easy and free to donate.
 When you accept the Employer Laptop Challenge, you support Oklahoma City nonprofits and their clients.

 The COVID-19 pandemic has shown the importance of having a computer and the skills to use it.